 ABSTRACT.
-A representative researcher pursuing a question has repeated opportunities for empirical research.
-To process findings, she must impose an "identifying assumption", which ensures that repeated observation would provide a definitive answer to her question.
-Research designs vary in quality and are implemented only when the assumption is plausible enough according to a KL-divergence-based criterion, and then beliefs are Bayes-updated as if the assumption were perfectly valid.
-We study the dynamics of this learning process and its induced long-run beliefs.
-The rate of research cannot uniformly accelerate over time.
-We characterize environments in which it is stationary.
-Long-run beliefs can exhibit history-dependence.
-We apply the model to stylized examples of empirical methodologies: experiments, causal-inference techniques, and (in an extension) "structural" identification methods such as "calibration" and "Heckman selection."
+A representative researcher has repeated opportunities for empirical research.
+To process findings, she must impose an "identifying assumption" ensuring that repeated observation would provide a definitive answer to her question.
+She conducts research when the assumption is sufficiently plausible (given the quality of the opportunity and her current belief), and updates beliefs as if the assumption were perfectly valid.
+We study the dynamics of this learning process.
+While the rate of research cannot always increase over time, research slowdown is possible.
+We characterize environments in which the rate is constant.
+Longrun beliefs can be biased and history-dependent.
+We apply the model to stylized examples of empirical methodologies: experiments, causal-inference techniques, and more structural identification methods such as "calibration" and "Heckman selection."